Kinovarobotics/kinova-ros/README.md

 `/'${kinova_robotType}_driver'/in/start`
 and `/'${kinova_robotType}_driver'/in/stop`.
 When `stop` is called, robot command from ROS will not drive the robot until `start` is called.
 However, joystick still has the control during this phase.

-### Cartesian Admittance mode (User can control the robot by manually guiding it by hand)
+### Cartesian Admittance mode
+This lets the user control the robot by manually guiding it by hand The admittance force control can be actived by the command
-The admittance force control can be actived by command `rosservice call /'${kinova_robotType}_driver'/in/start_force_control` and disabled by `rosservice call /'${kinova_robotType}_driver'/in/stop_force_control`.
+`rosservice call /'${kinova_robotType}_driver'/in/start_force_control` and disabled by `rosservice call /'${kinova_robotType}_driver'/in/stop_force_control`.
 The user can move the robot by appling force/torque to the end-effector/joints.
 When there is a Cartesian/joint position command, the result motion will be a combination of both force and position commands.

 #### Re-calibrate torque sensors